Buying a Thermoelectric Cooler?

 Now, if that's what you like to eat and you're used to it, more power to you.
 But we like a bigger variety of food in our diets.
-In fact, we like to eat in the truck at least some of the same foods we would eat if we weren't living in a truck.
+In fact, when we were trucking long haul or regionally, we liked to eat in the truck at least some of the same foods we would eat if we weren't living in a truck.

 Our ability to repay our loans and save money hinged on our ability to keep perishable foods -- including meat, dairy products, fresh fruits and fresh vegetables -- cold (just like many people do in a home refrigerator).

 We purchased our cooling device at a Wal-Mart.
 We seem to recall that the name brand of the unit was Igloo.
-We don't see many thermoelectric coolers manufactured by this company any more, but there are similar devices from other manufacturers for sale, particularly in truck stops, like the ones pictured here.
+We haven't seen many thermoelectric coolers manufactured by this company for a while, but there are similar devices from other manufacturers for sale, particularly in truck stops, like the ones pictured here.